Diverse Demonstrations Improve In-context Compositional Generalization

-We use the development set to tune the number of beam candidates $B$ when predicting local structures.
-Table \ref{tab:beam_size} shows the results of using different values of $B$ in NFT setup on a random subset of 100 development examples.
+\paragraph{Tuning the number of beam candidates} We use the development set to tune the number of beam candidates $B$ when predicting local structures.
+Tab.~\ref{tab:beam_size} shows the results of using different values of $B$ in NoFT setup on a random subset of 100 development examples.
 Prompts are constructed using Cover-LS with k = 8 demonstrations.